Overview of Program

 1. Safe Handling of Human Cell Lines/Materials in a Research Laboratory- Register for Training

-2. Occupational Exposure to Bloodborne Pathogens (refresher training for non-laboratory personnel only)
+2. Occupational Exposure to Bloodborne Pathogens (training for non-laboratory personnel only)

 Researchers who work with human materials in a laboratory on campus you should take, annually, the course entitled “Safe handling of human cell lines and materials in a research laboratory.”
 If you have never taken the course before you should sign-up for the live training, now presented remotely as a Zoom webinar.
 If you have previously attended a live session of this training then you may annually renew your training with the online version.

-The second training listed, “Occupational Exposure to Bloodborne Pathogens (refresher training for non-laboratory personnel only),” is a supplemental course for non-research campus units to accompany their job specific training.
+The second training listed, “Occupational Exposure to Bloodborne Pathogens (training for non-laboratory personnel only),” is a supplemental course for non-research campus units to accompany their job specific training.

-No matter your campus unit, please see your unit head or supervisor about required annual training.
+No matter your campus unit, please see your supervisor about required annual training.

 Receiving the HBV Immunization